polterguy/phosphorusfive-dox/chapter-6.md

 set:x:/@_foo2?name
 ```

+Notice the tiny semantic difference between *"nullifying a name and a value"*, which is there since as a part of the node object's specification, a node cannot have a *"null name"*.
+It can however have an *"empty name"*.

 ## Wrapping up

 You should now have a basic understanding of all four *"CRUD operations"* for lambda objects.
 You can now dynamically create and change lambda objects as you see fit.
 However, as we started out this chapter with, no other programming languages contains any similar constructs as to what we have done in this chapter.
 Hence arguably, the largest problem you're now faced with, is creating a mental model for understanding, this very unique and highly useful idea ...